python/cpython/Doc/reference/datamodel.rst

 .. method:: object.__set__(self, instance, value)

-   Called to set the attribute on an instance *instance* of the owner class to a new value, *value*.
+   Called to set the attribute on an instance, *instance* of the owner class to a new value, *value*.

 .. method:: object.__delete__(self, instance)